-Grandma’s house sits boarded up.
-My Pa-pa’s store has been torn down and the once-shady side yard is now a parking lot.
-The garage and fig tree are gone as well.
+Today, Grandma’s house sits boarded up.
+My Pa-Pa’s store has been torn down.
+And the once shady side yard is now a parking lot.
+The garage, fig tree, and garden are gone as well.

-If people who passed by it today could only know what good times were had there and that it is not just an old abandoned house.
+I wish people who passed by it today could know what good times were had there and that it is not just an old abandoned house.
 It was a place of love and family, good food, and fellowship.
 My heart breaks for the old neighborhood and Grandma’s house.
 One day things may change and the little red-brick house may have a chance to be lively again.
+I hope so.

 Loved this!
 Remember this like it was yesterday.
 Do you happen to have the family recipe for tea cakes?
 They were a favorite of my son kurt.
 Sukey would get your grandma to bake some when I would bring Kurt to visit her.
 Thanks for sharing your memories!

 You’re welcome!
 I’m enjoying reminiscing and I’m glad my memories are blessing others.

 This is the recipe for Sukey’s Tea Cakes: